islandoftex/texprinter/README.md

 Please note that only the main [TeX.SX](http://tex.stackexchange.com/) website is supported.

-## License

-This application is licensed under the [New BSD License](http://www.opensource.org/licenses/bsd-license.php).
-I want to call your attention to the fact that the New BSD License has been verified as a GPL-compatible free software license by the [Free Software Foundation](http://www.fsf.org/), and has been vetted as an open source license by the [Open Source Initiative](http://www.opensource.org/).

 ## Highlights of Yummy pastéis (v3.0.0)

 * Huge performance boost due to upgrade of the PDF library